 Metropolitan Council Member, District 16

-Wendy Wulff was originally appointed to the Metropolitan Council by Gov. Tim Pawlenty in April 2009.
-Gov. Mark Dayton reappointed Wulff in 2011 and in 2015.
-She lives in Lakeville, and represents District 16, which encompasses the southern portion of Dakota County and part of Scott County.
+Wendy Wulff has served on the Metropolitan Council since April 2009, when Gov. Tim Pawlenty first appointed her to the policy board.
+Gov. Mark Dayton reappointed Wulff in 2011, 2013 and 2015, and Gov. Tim Walz reappointed her in March 2019.
+She lives in Lakeville with her husband and represents District 16, which includes the southern portion of Dakota County and part of Scott County.

-Wulff holds a bachelor of science degree in mathematics from the University of Minnesota Institute of Technology.
-She is married and has three sons.
+She holds a bachelor of science degree in mathematics from the University of Minnesota Institute of Technology and is the mother of three sons.